-Karensminde is a story about family as a living organism, the bonds that tie people together over time and space, and the events, great and small, that mark them for life.
+Karensminde is a story about family as a living organism.
+It is about the bonds that tie us together over time and space, and the events – both great and small – that mark us all for life.

 Bjørk sits in the doorway.
 She feels good.
 She feels warm.
 In the farmyard, enclosed by its horseshoe of three whitewashed buildings, the air is still, and under the great hands of the chestnut there is shade; the tree, that once sprouted up between the cobbles, and now she can walk across the yard and sit beneath it whenever it gets too hot.

 For almost a week she has been here, on the island of Møn, and she could stay forever.
 She has come to the farmhouse to get away from Jeppe.
 At long last, she has made him understand they can’t live together, that it’s harming their relationship—she can’t breathe, she has nightmares about being swallowed up.
 The few things of his in the

 A sample from KARENSMINDE is available here – translated by Kerri Pierce